magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 Emails of the persons whom you want to follow your ticket (for example, *first@e.mail*).

-You may add emails of the persons who do not have a Magento or a Zendesk account; these persons are still able to contribute to the conversation in your ticket.
+You may add emails of the persons who do not have a Magento Account or a Zendesk account; these persons are still able to contribute to the conversation in your ticket.

 To add several emails to CC: